Jackie Young: Unrivaled

 On July 18, 2024, it was announced that Young would appear and play in the inaugural season of Unrivaled, a new women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
 She plays for the Laces.

 National team career

 2020 Summer Olympics

 In late March 2020, the International Olympic Committee (IOC) and the Tokyo Metropolitan Government postponed the 2020 Summer Olympics until the summer of 2021 due to the COVID-19 pandemic.
 In July 2021, Young won a gold medal in Women's 3x3 basketball at the 2020 Summer Olympics.

 2024 Summer Olympics

-In June 2024, Young named to the US women's Olympic team to compete at the 2024 Summer Olympics in France alongside fellow Aces teammates, Chelsea Gray, Kelsey Plum, and A'ja Wilson.
+In June 2024, Young named to the USA Olympic team to compete at the 2024 Summer Olympics in France alongside fellow Aces teammates, Chelsea Gray, Kelsey Plum, and A'ja Wilson.
 Young and the United States defeated France 67–66 in the final, earning Young her first 5x5 gold medal and the United States’ eighth consecutive gold medal.